tumblr/policy/terms-of-service.md

   of any obligations arising or accruing prior to such termination or limit any liability which you otherwise may have to ThinkUp or any third party.

-14. Legal Disputes
+15. Arbitration

+  "If there's a dispute, we'll arbitrate instead of going to court."

+  “We will arbitrate certain disputes instead of going to court.”
+  Any claim where the total amount of the award sought by either you or ThinkUp is less than $10,000 shall be resolved via binding non-appearance-based arbitration initiated through the American Arbitration Association (“AAA”).
+  The AAA Rules are available online at www.adr.org or by calling the AAA at 1-800-778-7879.
+In any such arbitration, the parties and AAA must comply with the following rules: (a) the arbitration shall be conducted by telephone, online and/or be solely based on written submissions, the specific manner shall be chosen by the party initiating the arbitration; (b) the arbitration shall not involve any personal appearance by the parties or witnesses unless otherwise mutually agreed by the parties; (c) the arbitrator may award injunctive or declaratory relief only in favor of the individual party seeking relief and only to the extent necessary to provide relief warranted by that party's individual claim; and (d) any judgment on the award rendered by the arbitrator may be entered in any court of competent jurisdiction.
+Notwithstanding anything in this Agreement, (1) either party may seek remedies in small claims court of competent jurisdiction and (2) either party may seek injunctive or other equitable relief in any court of competent jurisdiction.

+16. Jurisdiction

-  "If there's any dispute about this, we'll handle it in New York."
+  "This agreement is covered by New York law.
+If there is a dispute between us not subject to arbitration, we'll handle it in New York."

-  You and ThinkUp agree that we will resolve any claim or controversy at law or equity that arises out of this Agreement or the Services in accordance with this Section or as you and ThinkUp otherwise agree in writing.
   Before resorting to litigation, we strongly encourage you to contact us at help@thinkup.com to seek a resolution.

-  Law and Forum for Legal Disputes: This Agreement shall be governed in all respects by the laws of the State of New York as they apply to agreements entered into and to be performed entirely within New York between New York residents, without regard to conflict of law provisions.
-You agree that any claim or dispute you may have against ThinkUp must be resolved exclusively by a state or federal court located in New York County, New York, except as otherwise agreed by the parties.
-You agree to submit to the personal jurisdiction of the courts located within New York County, New York for the purpose of litigating all such claims or disputes.
+  This Agreement shall be governed in all respects by the laws of the State of New York as they apply to agreements entered into and to be performed entirely within New York between New York residents, without regard to conflict of law provisions.
+You agree that any claim or dispute you may have against ThinkUp that isn’t subject to mandatory arbitration under Section 14 must be resolved exclusively by a state or federal court located in New York County, New York, except as otherwise agreed by the parties.
+Each party agrees to submit to the personal jurisdiction of the courts located within New York County, New York for the purpose of litigating all such claims or disputes.

+17. Special Provisions for Subscribers Located Outside of the United States

+  "We're in the United States, so we'll follow U.S. law."

+  ThinkUp provides global products and services and enables a global community for individuals.
+ThinkUp's operations are, however, located in the United States, and ThinkUp's policies and procedures are based on United States law.
+As such, the following provisions apply specifically to Subscribers located outside of the United States: (1) you consent to the transfer, storage, and processing of your information, including but not limited to Subscriber Content and any personal information, to and in the United States and/or other countries; and (2) if you are using the Services from a country embargoed by the United States, or are on the United States Treasury Department's list of "Specially Designated Nationals," you agree that you will not use the Services.

-15. Miscellaneous
+18. Miscellaneous

   "This is the whole agreement between us."

-  This Agreement, as modified from time to time, constitutes the entire agreement between you and ThinkUp with respect to the subject matter hereof.
+  This Agreement, including as it may be modified from time to time as set forth in Section 2 above, constitutes the entire agreement between you and ThinkUp with respect to the subject matter hereof.
 This Agreement replaces all prior or contemporaneous understandings or agreements, written or oral, regarding the subject matter hereof and constitutes the entire and exclusive agreement between the parties.
 The failure of either party to exercise in any respect any right provided for herein shall not be deemed a waiver of any further rights hereunder.
 If any provision of this Agreement is found to be unenforceable or invalid, that provision shall be limited or eliminated to the minimum extent necessary so that this Agreement shall otherwise remain in full force and effect and enforceable.
 This Agreement is not assignable, transferable, or sublicensable by you except with ThinkUp's prior written consent.
 ThinkUp may assign this Agreement in whole or in part at any time without your consent.
 No agency, partnership, joint venture, or employment is created as a result of this Agreement and you do not have any authority of any kind to bind ThinkUp in any respect whatsoever.
 Any notice to ThinkUp that is required or permitted by this Agreement shall be in writing and shall be deemed effective upon receipt, when delivered in person by nationally recognized overnight courier or mailed by first class, registered or certified mail, postage prepaid, to ThinkUp LLC., 220 East 23rd Street, Suite 601, New York, NY, 10010, Attn: Legal Department.

-16. Special Provisions for Subscribers Located Outside of the United States

-  "We're in the United States, so we'll follow U.S. law."

-  ThinkUp provides global products and services and enables a global community for individuals.
-ThinkUp's operations are, however, located in the United States, and ThinkUp's policies and procedures are based on United States law.
-  As such, the following provisions apply specifically to Subscribers located outside of the United States: (1) you consent to the transfer, storage, and processing of your information, including but not limited to Subscriber Content and any personal information, to and in the United States and/or other countries; and (2) if you are using the Services from a country embargoed by the United States, or are on the United States Treasury Department's list of "Specially Designated Nationals," you agree that you will not conduct any commercial activities using or through the Services.

-17. DMCA Copyright Policy

-  "If you want to file a DMCA claim, you should contact us."

-  ThinkUp has adopted the following policy toward copyright infringement on the Services in accordance with the Digital Millennium Copyright Act (a copy of which is located at [http://www.loc.gov/copyright/legislation/dmca.pdf], the "DMCA").
-The address of ThinkUp's Designated Agent for copyright takedown notices ("Designated Agent") is listed below.

-  Reporting Instances of Copyright Infringement:

-    If you believe that Content residing or accessible on or through the Services infringes a copyright, please send a notice of copyright infringement containing the following information to the Designated Agent at the address below:

-      - Identification of the work or material being infringed.

-      - Identification of the material that is claimed to be infringing, including its location, with sufficient detail so that ThinkUp is capable of finding it and verifying its existence.

-      - Contact information for the notifying party (the "Notifying Party"), including name, address, telephone number and e-mail address.

-      - A statement that the Notifying Party has a good faith belief that the material is not authorized by the copyright owner, its agent or law.

-      - A statement made under penalty of perjury that the information provided in the notice is accurate and that the Notifying Party is authorized to make the complaint on behalf of the copyright owner.

-      - A physical or electronic signature of a person authorized to act on behalf of the owner of the copyright that has been allegedly infringed.

-    After removing material pursuant to a valid DMCA notice, ThinkUp will immediately notify the Subscriber responsible for the allegedly infringing material that it has removed or disabled access to the material.
-ThinkUp reserves the right, in its sole discretion, to immediately terminate the account of any Subscriber who is the subject of repeated DMCA notifications.

-  Submitting a DMCA Counter-Notification:

-  "If someone has filed a DMCA notice and you want to dispute it, contact us."

-    If you believe you are the wrongful subject of a DMCA notification, you may file a counter-notification with ThinkUp by providing the following information to the Designated Agent at the address below:

-      - The specific URLs of material that ThinkUp has removed or to which ThinkUp has disabled access.

-      - Your name, address, telephone number, and email address.

-      - A statement that you consent to the jurisdiction of Federal District Court for the judicial district in which your address is located (or the federal district courts located in New York County, New York if your address is outside of the United States), and that you will accept service of process from the person who provided the original DMCA notification or an agent of such person.

-      - The following statement: "I swear, under penalty of perjury, that I have a good faith belief that the material was removed or disabled as a result of a mistake or misidentification of the material to be removed or disabled."

-      - Your signature.

-    Upon receipt of a valid counter-notification, ThinkUp will forward it to Notifying Party who submitted the original DMCA notification.
-The original Notifying Party (or the copyright holder he or she represents) will then have ten (10) days to notify us that he or she has filed legal action relating to the allegedly infringing material.
-If ThinkUp does not receive any such notification within ten (10) days, we may restore the material to the Services.

-  Designated Agent

-    ThinkUp LLC.
-    220 East 23rd Street, Suite 601
-    New York, NY 10010
-    Attn: Copyright Agent
-    Email: [dmca@thinkup.com]
+ThinkUp may provide notices to you via e-mail to the e-mail address associated with your Account or by mail to your mailing address.
+The Services are provided by ThinkUp, LLC, which may be contacted at the mailing address above, by e-mail at team@thinkup.com or by telephone at +1 646 833 8659.

+19. Special Notice to California Residents
+  "The state of California makes us tell you this.”

+  If you are a California resident, we are required to inform you that you may reach the Complaint Assistance Unit of the Division of Consumer Services of the California Department of Consumer Affairs via mail at 1625 North Market Blvd., Suite N112, Sacramento, CA 95834 or telephone at (916) 445-1254 or (800) 952-5210.
+Hearing impaired users can reach the Complaint Assistance Unit at TDD (800) 326-2297 or TDD (916) 322-1700.

 Link to Prior Versions